clintjhill/ember-parse-adapter/README.md

-ember-parse-adapter
+Ember.js Data Adapter for Parse
 ===================

-An Ember.js Data Adapter for Parse
+An Ember.js Data Adapter built to map Parse objects to Ember objects through the Parse JavaScript SDK.